(Previously referred to as Family Ministry)

 Youth will meet for social events several times a month.
 The Youth Group works with adult advisors to plan programs which include personal sharing, discussion of religious and ethical issues, guest speakers from other religions and from the community, service projects, participation in district youth conferences, and worship.
 This year youth will explore the monthly church-wide themes.
 Contact Amanda Radak or see the church newsletter for more information.

-Borrow Books!
+Borrow our Books!
 Have your children run out of books to read, with school and public libraries closed?
 Would you like to borrow a collection of books, along with some crafts and activities your kids could enjoy for a while, then pass along to another family?
 I’d love to loan a collection of books to your family to enjoy while we can’t be in our building together.
-Contact our Office Administrator to borrow books from our library.
+Contact our Director of Faith Formation to borrow books from our library.

 Resources for Talking with Children about Racial Justice: If you are struggling to know how to talk about current events with your children, or looking for other resources to support you in anti-racist parenting, this collection may be helpful.